Archived under: Hornmasters, Teaching | Barry Tuckwell, Beginners, David Bushhouse, Hand position & holding, Quotations

 For a normal adult-sized hand, the width of the hand will allow it to go in just far enough.
 A young player’s hand will tend to slide in too far.

-These two sources may see pretty unrelated but they were published only five years apart (1978/83) and they tie together for me personally pretty closely for another reason.
-Back in probably 1979 I heard Tuckwell play live for the first time at a horn day event at the University of Kansas where Bushhouse was the horn professor.
-I was very familiar with his recordings but was surprised that the sound Tuckwell produced was actually a bit more covered than I thought it to be.
-That thought speaks to several points but the big one being how important it is to work with a live teacher as you work on hand position.
-Descriptions in a book are useful but there are elements that you can’t gauge from a description or from a recording.
+These two sources were published five years apart (1978/83) and they tie together for me personally for an unexpected reason.
+Back about 1981 I heard Tuckwell play live for the first time at a horn day event at the University of Kansas where Bushhouse was at that time the horn professor.
+I was very familiar with Tuckwell from his recordings but was honestly surprised that his sound when heard live in a room was much more covered than I thought it to be.
+That thought speaks to several points, but the big one being how important it is to work with a live teacher as you work on hand position.
+Descriptions in a book are useful but there are elements that you can’t gauge from a description or from recordings.